p2panda/handbook/website/docs/learn/entries.md

 :::tip Math magic

-Read about the math behind Skiplinks in the [Bamboo specification](https://github.com/AljoschaMeyer/bamboo#links-and-entry-verification) if you are interested in how it works.
+Read about the maths behind Skiplinks in the [Bamboo specification](https://github.com/AljoschaMeyer/bamboo#links-and-entry-verification) if you are interested in how it works.

 If you’re interested in the deeper theory of Binary Linking Schemes, you can also read this great [summary](https://aljoscha-meyer.de/linkingschemes).